ariddell/tatom/source/working_with_text.rst

  Working with text
 ===================

-.. note:: This tutorial is also available in download for interactive use with `IPython Notebook <http://ipython.org/notebook.html>`_: :download:`Working with text.ipynb <Working with text.ipynb>`.
+.. note:: This tutorial is available for interactive use with `IPython Notebook <http://ipython.org/notebook.html>`_: :download:`Working with text.ipynb <Working with text.ipynb>`.

 Creating a document-term matrix